-This special issue of Farming Matters, published by the AgriCultures Network, is devoted to the global impact of the System of Rice Intensification.
+This special issue of Farming Matters, published by the AgriCultures Network, is devoted to the global impact of a rice farming method, which uses very little water (but a lot of labor) called the System of Rice Intensification.

 As drought spreads beyond the American West, farmers everywhere might be interested in the water-saving efforts of a few farms in California, where droughts have been so persistent.
 Some organic farmers who have had the most success with this challenge include Lindencroft Farm, (fruit and vegetables), Molino Creek Collective (tomatoes), Reiter Berry Farms (strawberries, blackberries, raspberries, and blackberries), Harley Farms (a goat dairy), Markegard Family Grass-Fed (beef, lamb, pork, and dairy), and the legendary Straus Family Creamery, the first completely organic dairy in the U.S.

 In this 1992 story published in The Los Angeles Times, the Associated Press writer explains how the Okies gathered along the ditch banks and eucalyptus groves around Bakersfield, California, before heading north.